-Sector allocation was marginally positive for the quarter.
+Sector allocation was a positive contributor for the quarter with an overweight to energy and an underweight to pharmaceuticals & biotechnology being the primary drivers.
 Style bets detracted slightly.
-CAQC (Curated Assessment of Qualitative Conviction, our proprietary measure of sophisticated investor interest in stocks that lack quantifiable appeal) outperformed slightly due to relatively higher growth exposures.
-Our non-systematic tilts (e.g., more solutions companies, among others) and individual stock selection in the growthier and larger ends of the small cap value stock spectrum outperformed in Q2.
+CAQC (Curated Assessment of Qualitative Conviction, our proprietary measure of sophisticated investor interest in stocks that lack quantifiable appeal) outperformed strongly in part due to a free cash flow bias in the current holdings and an overexposure to energy.
+Our non-systematic tilts (e.g., more solutions companies, among others) and individual stock selection in the growthier and larger ends of the small cap value stock spectrum underperformed sharply in Q3 as alternative energy stocks in particular were hard hit.